 This, the 6th International Symposium on Sustainable Minerals (Sustainable Minerals '21), is the postponed Sustainable Minerals '20, which was affected by the Coronavirus outbreak.
 It is organised by MEI in consultation with Prof Markus Reuter and is sponsored by FLSmidth.
-Media sponsors are International Mining and the Coalition for Eco-Efficient Comminution (CEEC) and the Cornwall Mining Alliance are Industry Associates.
+Media sponsors are International Mining and the Coalition for Eco-Efficient Comminution (CEEC), the Cornwall Mining Alliance and the Critical Minerals Association are Industry Associates.

 The rapid growth of the world economy is straining the sustainable use of the Earth’s natural resources due to modern society’s extensive use of metals, materials and products.
 An astute and conscious application and use of metals, materials and products supported by the reuse and recycling of these materials and end-of-life products is imperative to the preservation of the Earth’s resources.
 The realisation of the ambitions of sustainable use of metals, materials and resources demands that the different disciplines of the material and consumer product system are connected and harmonised.
 This conference will discuss all aspects of material and metal usage by considering for example (but not exclusively):